-Double the sampling rate of an audio signal from 22.05 kHz to 44.1 kHz, and play the audio:
+This example shows how to double the sampling rate of an audio signal from 22.05 kHz to 44.1 kHz, and play the audio.

 This object implements the algorithm, inputs, and outputs described on the FIR Interpolation block reference page.
 The object properties correspond to the block parameters, except:

 have a property that corresponds to the Input processing parameter

 See System Objects in MATLAB Code Generation (MATLAB Coder).